hxchua/datadoubleconfirm/README.md

 **Description**: Python code for scraping bookdepository.com bestsellers information

 **Notebook**: Statistical tests.ipynb
 **Description**: R code for performing various types of two-sample tests and correlation checks

+**Notebook**: WiDS.ipynb
+**Description**: R code for predicting gender of survey respondents as part of the WiDS 2018 Datathlon